pavlovtech/NextBlog/README.md

 Regarding working with markdown files, the best library I found is Contentlayer.

-For the lack of existing blog starters that with the mentioned functionality I disided to create on myself.
+For the lack of existing blog starters that with the mentioned functionality I desided to create on myself.

 ## Architecture